--

-☐ Spring 2022 Grades 3-8 English Language Arts Tests
+☐ Spring 2024 Grades 3-8 English Language Arts Tests

 or

-☐ Spring 2022 Grades 3-8 Mathematics Tests
+☐ Spring 2024 Grades 3-8 Mathematics Tests

+or

+☐ Spring 2024 Grades 5 & 8 Science Test

 School Name:

-We, the undersigned deputies and proctors who assisted in the administration of the 2022 Grades 3-8 English Language Arts and Mathematics Tests, hereby declare our belief in the correctness of the following:
+We, the undersigned deputies and proctors who assisted in the administration of the 2024 Grades 3-8 English Language Arts, Mathematics, and Science Tests, hereby declare our belief in the correctness of the following:

-- The rules and regulations for administering the tests were fully and faithfully observed, and in particular: - The rules for administering the tests were read to or read by each person who assisted in administering the tests. - The tests were administered within the assigned dates. - Secure test materials were kept in the shrink-wrapped packages until the administration dates. - The students were given appropriate instructions and orientation before beginning the tests. - The students were so seated as to prevent collusion. - Adequate supervision was maintained throughout the administration of each test. - All test booklets and answer sheets were collected from the students immediately at the close of the tests for all administrations. - Test booklets and answer sheets were collected and returned to the principal for storage in a secure location after each day of testing. - For CBT administration, all used scratch paper, student login tickets, session access codes, and Proctor PINs were collected and returned to the principal for storage in a secure location after each day of testing and securely destroyed at the conclusion of testing.
+- The rules and regulations for administering the tests were fully and faithfully observed, and in particular: - The rules for administering the tests were read to or read by each person who assisted in administering the tests. - The tests were administered within the assigned dates. - Secure test materials were kept in the shrink-wrapped packages until the administration dates. - The students were given appropriate instructions and orientation before beginning the tests. - The students were so seated as to prevent collusion. - Adequate supervision was maintained throughout the administration of each test. - All test booklets and answer sheets were collected from the students immediately at the close of the tests for all administrations. - Test booklets, constructed-response answer booklets (English Language Arts Test Session 1 only), and answer sheets were collected and returned to the principal for storage in a secure location after each day of testing. - For CBT administration, all used scratch paper, reference sheets, student login tickets, session access codes, and Proctor PINs were collected and returned to the principal for storage in a secure location after each day of testing and securely destroyed at the conclusion of testing.